 Dear Communities of Faith and Ministry Leadership,

-As the information from the BC Ministry of Health and WorksafeBC continue to evolve regarding guidelines and best practices during COVID-19, the PMRC leadership will continue to provide relevant updates here and to our email lists.
+As the information from the BC Ministry of Health and WorksafeBC continue to evolve regarding guidelines and best practices during COVID-19, the PMRC leadership will continue to provide relevant updates on our website and to our email lists.

 UNITED CHURCH RE-OPENING DOCUMENT UPDATES

 PMRC Pandemic Recovery & In-Person Ministry (Re) Launch Guidelines: